 How do you get new ideas of ways to promote your music online?

 Take Facebook, for example.
 If you start copying what you see others do, there’s the potential to do more damage than good.

 Basically, you don’t want to be doing anything online that could be harmful to your music career.

 Imagine being an artist spamming your song onto people.
 It’s just not a good look and it will make people switch off to you.

 What you want to be doing is creating fans! not customers…

 And you certainly don’t get them by forcing your music onto them.

-But you’ll need to start engaging with new people who follow accounts and pages that are positively motivating, educating and enabling you in your craft, for example:
+It’s always good to do research.
+You’ll need to use this to start engaging with new people.
+Follow accounts and pages that are positively motivating, educating and enabling you in your craft, for example: